stymiee/authnetjson/README.md

 ## Using the Authorize.Net Development Server

 Authorize.Net provides a development environment for developers to test their integration against.
-To use this server (as opposed to their production endpoint) set the optional third parameter of `AuthnetApiFactory::getJsonApiHandler()` to be `1` or use the built in class constant `AuthnetApiFactory::USE_DEVELOPMENT_SERVER`:
+To use this endpoint (as opposed to their production endpoint) set the optional third parameter of `AuthnetApiFactory::getJsonApiHandler()` to be `1` or use the built in class constant `AuthnetApiFactory::USE_DEVELOPMENT_SERVER`:

     $json = AuthnetApiFactory::getJsonApiHandler(AUTHNET_LOGIN, AUTHNET_TRANSKEY,